 Forest School is an important part of our curriculum offer as we recognise the huge benefits to our children's mental health and well being.
 Reception and Year 1 have a session everyone morning for one half term during the year.
 All Year 2 - Year 6 children have one Forest Friday every term where the whole class takes part in Forest School linking their learning from inside to the outside.

 Through our School Improvement Plan and Subject Development Plans we are currently reviewing the delivery, organisation and impact of our foundation subjects.
 We are working hard on ensuring that our curriculum is well-sequenced and is progressive with staff having a clear understanding of start and end points.

 - RE – Guildford Diocesan guidelines for RE

-- PE – Real PE
+- Physical Education – Real PE

 - Learning Beyond the Classroom

-This year we have moved to having three curriculum faculties and all subjects sit within one of the faculties.
+We have moved to having three curriculum faculties and all subjects sit within one of the faculties.
 Faculties have ensured that all staff can take part in curriculum development no matter the stage of their career.

 STEM and Humanities